stephenkiilu/starter-hugo-academic/content/awards/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
   - The 1st place female-identified African citizen currently residing in Africa , ICLR Workshop Challenge 1: CGIAR Computer Vision for Crop Disease.
 2020.

-        - The 1st place of the Snapshot Serengeti Hackathon challenge , Deep Learning Indabaaaaaa 2019.
+  - The 1st place of the Snapshot Serengeti Hackathon challenge , Deep Learning Indaba 2019.
 Nairobi, Kenya

   - Winning the cassava challenge which is part of kaggle competitions and travel award to CVPR 2019.

   - AMMI Scholarship , Full scholarship for the African Master in Machine Intelligence (AMMI).
 2018

   - AIMS Scholarship , Master card foundation scholarship for one year master program at AIMS.
 2017.